filimon-danopoulos/filimon-danopoulos.github.io/new/2014-11-12_Metasploitable-2.md

     [*] Scanned 1 of 1 hosts (100% complete)
     [*] Auxiliary module execution completed

 This verifies the version.
-Onwards to the next step!
+Let's go to the next step!

 ### Searching

-Nothinh fruitfull yet so I turn to the next tool, `searchsploit`.
+Nothing fruit full yet so I turn to the next tool, `searchsploit`.

     # searchsploit openssh
      Description                                                                         Path